StreetScout

 Where is Dry Creek (SA)?

-Dry Creek (SA) is a suburb of South Australia, Australia.
+Dry Creek (SA) is a suburb of South Australia, Australia, in the Salisbury local government area.

 What is the population of Dry Creek (SA)?